Code-Institute-Submissions/CI-MilestoneProject-1/README.md

   - As a user, I want to be able to navigate to other sections and pages of the site to find more information about the organization.

-  - As a user, I want to be able to contact Code-Nect directly by finding their social media links or by sign-up form.
+  - As a user, I want to be able to contact Code-Nect directly by finding their social media links or through a contact form.

   - As a user, I want to know if the organization host any in person events.